stenglein-lab/general_pipeline_instructions/README.md

 ## Pipelines

-Some of the pipelines that we commonly use include:
+Some of the pipelines that these instructions relate to include:

 Pipeline | Purpose |
 --- | --- |
-**[Read preprocessing](https://github.com/stenglein-lab/read_preprocessing)** | A workflow to perform quality and adapter trimming on Illumina fastq formatted datasets. |
+**[Read preprocessing](https://github.com/stenglein-lab/read_preprocessing)** | A workflow to perform quality and adapter trimming on Illumina fastq format datasets. |
 **[Remapping workflow](https://github.com/stenglein-lab/remapping_workflow)** | A workflow for remapping reads to sets of virus sequences.
 In our lab we use it to validate virus sequences identified by metagenomic sequencing and to output mapping statistics and plots.  |
 **[Species ID](https://github.com/stenglein-lab/species_id)** | A workflow to identify species by mapping reads to a database of discriminating sequences (for instance, to a set of cytochrome c oxidase I sequences)  |
 **[Align and Tree](https://github.com/stenglein-lab/align_and_tree)** | A workflow to make alignments and phylogenetic trees from one or more sets of nucleotide or protein sequences. |